Star Wars Grammar By Yoda – A Delight For All You Grammar Lovers

 Yes, it’s all a bit of fun.

-But it is a good example of how English grammar is very flexible.
+But it is an excellent example of how English grammar is very flexible.

 There’s always another way you can say something.